What Is Indexed Universal Life Insurance?

 Cash Value Growth Mechanism

 The cash value component grows based on index performance with several important limitations.
-IUL policies offer various crediting strategies including annual point-to-point, monthly averaging, and performance triggered methods.
+IUL policies offer various crediting strategies including annual point-to-point, monthly averaging, and performance-triggered methods.
 Each approach calculates returns differently, affecting how market volatility impacts your cash value growth.

 The annual point-to-point method compares index values from one policy anniversary to the next.
 If the S&P 500 increases 15% during the year and your policy has a 10% cap with 100% participation, you'd receive 10% credited interest.
-If the index falls 5%, you'd receive 0% due to the floor protection—but you wouldn't lose principal from market performance.
+If the index falls 5%, you'd receive 0% due to the floor protection, but you wouldn't lose principal from market performance.

 Monthly averaging smooths out volatility by calculating average monthly changes rather than comparing beginning and ending values.
 This method can perform better in choppy markets but may underperform in steadily rising conditions.
 Understanding your policy's specific crediting method is essential for realistic return expectations.
+Learning how to read a life insurance illustration is critical before committing to a policy.

-Current Cap and Floor Rates
+Current Cap and Participation Rates (2026)

 Floor rates remain standardized at 0% across the industry, meaning your cash value won't decrease due to negative index performance.
-However, this doesn't protect against the erosion of policy expenses—fees and costs continue to reduce cash value regardless of market returns.
+However, this doesn't protect against the erosion of policy expenses.
+Fees and costs continue to reduce cash value regardless of market returns.

 IUL vs Variable Universal Life Insurance

 While both products offer flexible premiums and market-linked growth potential, they differ significantly in risk and structure.
 Variable universal life insurance invests your cash value directly into subaccounts similar to mutual funds, exposing you to full market risk with uncapped upside potential but also the possibility of losing principal.
+There is also a hybrid option called indexed variable universal life (IVUL) that combines features of both.

 IUL suits conservative investors seeking market-linked growth with downside protection, while VUL appeals to risk-tolerant individuals comfortable with volatility in exchange for higher potential returns.
 VUL requires more active management and market knowledge, as poor investment choices can significantly impact cash value and even cause policy lapse.